Ballina

 Ballina has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact this region.
+AreaSearch has identified 15 projects likely to impact the area.
 Notable projects include New Ballina SES Headquarters, Total Tools Ballina, Ballina District Hospital Redevelopment, and Solhaven.
-The following details those expected to be most relevant.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.